5.00 out of 2 votes

 December.
 Last-minute fragrance GWPs at department stores.
 These often have higher thresholds but the gift sets are larger.

 One pattern that stands out across the thousands of retailers we track: the best GWPs almost never overlap with the best coupon code windows.
 When a retailer is running a strong percentage-off sale, they usually pull the GWP offers.
-So your best strategy is to decide which type of savings matters more for each purchase and time accordingly.
+So the best strategy is to decide which type of savings matters more for each purchase and time accordingly.

 FAQ: Gift with Purchase